 Note: this self-drive tour of the Tutukaka Coast can be travelled in either direction.

 Tutukaka Coast Loop (rejoins SH1 at Hikurangi)

-Lupton Lodge to Ngunguru (10 mins)
+Lupton Lodge to Ngunguru (10 minutes drive)

-Ngunguru to Tutukaka Marina (5 mins)
+Ngunguru to Tutukaka Marina (5 minutes drive)

-Hikurangi to Lupton Lodge (30 mins)
+Hikurangi to Lupton Lodge (25 minutes drive)